OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

 \subsubsection{Dataset}

-The evaluation dataset consists of log events sampled from the AIT-LDS corpus~\cite{landauer_ait_2022}, a comprehensive benchmark for log analysis.
+The dataset used in this evaluation step consisted of log events sampled from the AIT log dataset~\cite{landauerAITLogData2022}.
 A total of 70 log entries were selected to ensure both syntactic and semantic diversity.
 To promote heterogeneity, the first 100 events were extracted from each file in the \textit{RussellMitchell} testbed.
 From this pool, 70 entries were chosen using an embedding-based dissimilarity criterion.
 Specifically, embeddings were computed using the \texttt{nomic-embed-text-v1.5} model, and cosine distances were calculated with respect to previously selected entries.
-Candidates with a minimum distance below 0.7—indicating excessive similarity—were discarded in favor of more diverse samples.
+Candidates with a minimum distance below 0.7 \--- indicating excessive similarity \--- were discarded in favor of more diverse samples.
 Each selected log event was manually annotated with a gold-standard \gls{kg}, ensuring a reliable basis for evaluation.
 Finally, the dataset was randomly partitioned into three subsets: 10 examples reserved for few-shot prompting, 10 for validation during prompt refinement, and 50 for testing.

+Unlike honeypot data, the AIT dataset includes logs from heterogeneous applications, devices, and formats, many of which are not attack-centric.
+This allows us to evaluate whether OntoLogX generalizes across diverse log structures and semantics, rather than overfitting to a single attack-focused source.